 CSP-889/2900 Emulation

-This program emulates the operation of an ECM Mark II model CSP 889/2900 (a.k.a.
-SIGABA).
 More information on this machine may be found on the ECM Mark II page.
-This program and its source code are provided for the benefit of cryptologic history researchers, it is not recommended that this algorithm be used for modern cryptography.
+This program and its source code are provided for the benefit of cryptologic history researchers, and fun.
+This algorithm should not be used for modern cryptography.

 To properly encrypt or decrypt you really need to have keying instructions.
 For example, CSP-1100 ECM Instructions, or SIGABA instructions.
 The short note below will allow you to see how the machine operates: